The original do-it-yourself travel guide to Europe SM

 To recap, Roman numerals are alpha characters which can be combined to form larger numbers.
 The base numbers are:

 Roman numerals have been trashed almost everywhere but there are a few places where they are still in public use.
 One is at the Albacete, Spain, train station.
 Track numbers there are posted with Roman numerals.
 Arrondissements (districts or wards) in Paris are normally indicated with Roman numerals.
-And they are sometimes used as the month indicator in dates, as in 10.XI.08, November 10, 2008 or the whole year for copyright notices, e.g. MMVIII for 2008.
-Major sports events come with the name of the game and the series number in Roman.
+And they are sometimes used as the month indicator in dates, as in 10.XI.1942 for November 10, 1942, the greatest day in my life.
+They are also used as the whole year for copyright notices, e.g. MMX for 2010.
+Major sports events come with the name of the game and the series number in Roman, e.g. the Superbowl.
 Other than that, for the most part they are engraved in cornerstones.
-But there is an interesting legend in Michigan that the city of Novi got its name because it was the sixth stop on the suburban train system a century ago.
+But there is an interesting legend in Michigan that the city of Novi got its name because it was the sixth stop on the suburban Detroit train system a century ago.
 No. VI was shortened to Novi.
 Is that true?
 I don't know.

 Remember that Roman numerals can be subtractive besides additive.
 That is, the number 4 can be written as IV instead of IIII and 19 is XIX instead of XVIIII.

-Fibonacci also developed an interesting sequence of numbers.
+Fibonacci, the merchant's son who brought the decimal number system to Europe from Arabia, also developed an interesting sequence of numbers.
 The first two are 0 and 1.
 Subsequent numbers are formed by adding the two previous numbers in the sequence giving you 0, 1, 1, 2, 3, 5, 8, 13, . . .
 The interesting part of this is that the ratio of one number to the one previous approaches the "Golden Ratio" of 1.618...
-This ratio is frequently found in the natural structures of flora and fauna, and in famous human artifacts such as the Parthenon on the Acropolis in Athens, Greece.
+This ratio is frequently found in the natural structures of flora and fauna, in financial analysis studies, and in famous human artifacts such as the Parthenon on the Acropolis in Athens, Greece.

 ALPHABETS